lammps/lammps/doc/src/Howto_lammps_gui.rst

    :align: center
    :scale: 50%

-LAMMPS GUI captures the screen output from LAMMPS as it is generated and updates the *Output* window regularly during a run.
+LAMMPS-GUI captures the screen output from LAMMPS as it is generated and updates the *Output* window regularly during a run.

 By default, the *Output* window will be replaced each time a run is started.